 An Air Force Veteran and hip-hop, rhythm, and blues artist, Joshua uses his experience to connect with student communities as the Muslim Chaplain at Duke University.
 He helps students grow through open discourse and spirituality.
 His long history of community engagement includes serving as a counselor for Muslim Youth of North America and establishing Jummah (Friday prayer services) while serving in the U.S. Air Force.
 He’s also a founding member of Native Deen, a music group that performs songs grounded in Islam to audiences around the world.

 Discussing Justice to Restore Peace

-A scholar interested in transitional justice, with a special focus on violence prevention, peace, trauma healing, and reconciliation for both victims and perpetrators of gross human rights violations, Ayanda is currently Senior Facilitator for the University of Cape Town – Global Citizenship Programme, a co-curricular program providing students with an opportunity to engage critically with contemporary global debates and to reflect on issues of citizenship and social justice.
+A scholar interested in transitional justice with a special focus on violence prevention, peace, trauma healing, and reconciliation for both victims and perpetrators of gross human rights violations, Ayanda is the Global Inclusion & Diversity Coordinator at Dentons, an international law firm, and a de-colonial facilitator.
 She was also a participant in the International Higher Education Interfaith Leadership Forum and Senior Facilitator for the University of Cape Town – Global Citizenship Programme.

 For Peace, Harmony, and Friendship